Last Updated: June 27, 2023

-The passage of Tax Cuts and Jobs Act (TCJA) in 2017 greatly limited the deductibility of theft losses.
-As a result, most crypto scam related losses are not deductible as a casualty or theft loss between 2018 – 2026.
+The passage of the Tax Cuts and Jobs Act (TCJA) in 2017 greatly limited the deductibility of personal losses.
+That said, some cryptocurrency-related personal losses may be deductible as long as they incur in a "transaction entered into for a profit".

 Information reporting requirements